VICKYN547/ALU/README.md

 Waveform visualization for enhanced understanding.

 Explore all basic logic gate behaviors!

+📦 Fabrication/Implementation Target

+You can now:

+Map to FPGA (using Vivado or Quartus)

+Or go for ASIC tape-out with a GDSII layout

 # 🤝 Contributions of the Basic ALU Using VLSI Design